versehe/AB_Testing_Notebook/Statistical Inference/04. Hypothesis Testing/README.md

 H<sub>1</sub>:μ<sub>1</sub>≠μ<sub>2</sub> (2 tails case)
 For two groups t test, the common assumption is whether they have same mean, so expected value will be 0.
 We will use pooled Standard Error in this case.
 Pooled standard error = SQRT( {(n1-1)*STD1 +(n2-1)*STD2}/(n1+n2-2) )

+### P Value
+P-value is the probability of null hypothesis is true.
+If P-value is smaller than the the P-value at desired Type I error rate, you can reject null hypothesis.
+It's an easy way to measure hypothesis test result.